 HRAs are employer-sponsored plans.
-An employer sets allowances for employees who can then use that money to be reimbursed for medical expenses.
-HSAs, meanwhile, are individual accounts that employers sometimes choose to contribute to.
-While HSAs are often packaged as "employer benefits," they are really more like IRAs in that individuals can set them up and contribute to them on their own.
+An employer sets allowances for employees who can then use that money to be reimbursed for health insurance premiums and medical expenses.

 HRAs are designed to act as full health benefits solutions so that employers can pay all or some of the medical expenses of employees.
 HSAs are meant to cover expenses that fall under the deductible of a health insurance plan.
 As such, HSA money generally can't be used to pay for the insurance itself.